AnnaPaulish/Unsupervised_detection_methods/README.md

 If we want to solve to detect bad labels in real-life images we need to consider other features or methods.

 Future steps:
-- Find impact of the swapping or other errors to the performance of DLC algorithm
+- Find impact of other errors on the performance of the DLC algorithm
 - Explore already existing methods with visual transformers and apply them to our data set